KhaiHJN/TILT/README.md

 ## Intention

-The purpose of this project is to provide an solution for monitoring the status at the destination COVID-19 rules and situation, or whatever the user want to monitor the current situation.
+The purpose of this project is to provide a solution for monitoring the status of a destination COVID-19 restrictions and situation, or whatever the user want to monitor the current situation.
 Travel Informer, Little Traveler (TILT) is a website that uses [Flask](http://flask.pocoo.org/) to run with [Docker](https://www.docker.com/get-started) for hosting.
 We are using it to deliver data such as:
 + [Entry rules (Regjeringen.no)](https://www.regjeringen.no/no/tema/Koronasituasjonen/id2692388/)
 + [COVID-19 statistics (Worldometers.info)](https://www.worldometers.info/coronavirus/)

-This is to help the traveler determine what is the situation at the destination before traveling.
+This is to help the traveler determine what the situation is like at a destination before traveling.

 ## License